PHUMA: Physically Reliable Humanoid Locomotion Dataset: Dataset

 \textbf{Foot contact score} measures the consistency and sufficiency of foot-ground interactions based on graded ground-contact signals defined by vertex proximity to the ground.
 Specifically, given a sub-clip with $T$ frames, the foot contact score is computed as:

-where $c^{lh}_t$, $c^{lt}_t$, $c^{rh}_t$, and $c^{rt}_t$ represent the graded ground-contact ratio at frame $t$ for the left heel, left toe, right heel, and right toe, respectively.
+where $c^{LH}_t$, $c^{LT}_t$, $c^{RH}_t$, and $c^{RT}_t$ represent the graded ground-contact ratio at frame $t$ for the left heel, left toe, right heel, and right toe, respectively; Figure~\ref{fig:foot_contact_ratio} illustrates the ground-contact ratio in detail.
 A low foot contact score indicates significant penetration or floating, both of which are undesirable artifacts.
 Note that motions involving airborne phases, such as jumps, can easily satisfy this criterion as long as contact before and after the airborne phase is consistent.

 \textbf{Pelvis height} criteria exclude segments where the humanoid is unnaturally positioned.
 Specifically, the minimum height criterion filters out motions that involve the humanoid being excessively crouched or lying on the ground, while the maximum height criterion eliminates segments exhibiting unnatural floating.